Jay-Goo/RangeSeekBar/README.md

 v1.0.3 | fix bugs when range is 0 ~ 1
-v1.0.6 | config jitPack to make you can see real source(why is 1.0.6 ? god knew it……) v1.0.7 | set the seekbar gravity center to make the layout  easier
+v1.0.6 | config jitPack to make you can see real source(why is 1.0.6 ? god knew it……) v1.0.7 | set the seekbar gravity center to make the layout  easier v1.0.8 | add progressHintMode and some color attrs setter
 ## [Blog](http://blog.csdn.net/google_acmer/article/details/54971421)